Pesäpallo: Rules

+Match format

 A regular pesäpallo game is played in two periods of four innings each.
-A period is won by the team which scores more runs in its offensive half-innings.
-If the periods are tied, there will be an extra inning; if needed, there is a round (similar to a penalty shoot-out) where each team tries to bring a player home from the third base.
+A period is won by the team which scores the most runs in its offensive half-innings.
+If a period ends in a tie, there is no tie-breaker and neither team receives a point for that period.

+If the periods are tied (If each team wins 1 period each, or both periods are tied), there will be an extra (9th) inning; if needed, there is a round (similar to a penalty shootout) where the teams start with a runner on third base and try to get a score from that runner.

 During an inning, both teams take turns playing offense (batting) and defense (fielding).

-The defensive team has nine players on the field.
-The offensive team can use three jokers (similar to designated hitters) during one half-inning in addition to the nine players in the regular batting order.
 The offensive team can continue batting until three players have been put out or one round of the batting order has been completed without at least two runs scored.
-The batter and the pitcher face each other in the home base, on opposite sides of the circular plate.
-The pitch is delivered by throwing the ball directly upwards above the plate, at least one meter over the head of the pitcher.
+The batter and the pitcher face each other at the home base, on opposite sides of the circular plate; so that if a batter is right-handed, the pitcher stands on the right, and vice versa.
+The pitch is delivered by throwing the ball directly upwards above the plate, at least 1 meter over the head of the pitcher.

+Both teams have a pelinjohtaja, lit. a game leader or more simply, a team's manager.
+The captain of the team – one of the players – tries to beat the other team's captain in the hutunkeitto (lit. 'draw of choice'), where the captains take turns holding the bat increasingly higher up, with the referee constantly checking if the hand positions are valid.
+The one who first gets contact on the top of the bat in a valid position wins, and gets to choose whether to start on offence or defence.

+Offence

+The team playing the offensive half has nine batters, and three additional batters known as jokers (Named for the playing card and resembles designated hitters).
+Whereas ordinary batters must bat in a pre-designated batting order, the joker batters are allowed to enter the order at any point.